Back to ¡°Memory Booster of Regional Anatomy¡±

 < Thigh >

 Thigh muscles are covered by the fascia lata, which is homologous to the brachial fascia for arm muscles (Fig. 2-24).
 The lateral part of the fascia lata is thickened to become the iliotibial tract (Fig. 8-14).
-(The term “tract” is usually used for specifying the collected axons in brain and spinal cord.)
+Commonly, the term ¡°tract¡± is used for specifying the collected axons (Fig. 2-10) in the brain and spinal cord.

 The fascia lata has the saphenous opening where the great saphenous vein passes to empty into the femoral vein (Fig. 8-1).
 The superficial inguinal nodes exist in front of the saphenous opening.
 Lymph nodes are superficial enough to be palpable when they are enlarged (Fig. 7-22).